 The Company's philosophy is to pay annual compensation generally in cash, with long-term incentive compensation paid in the form of stock-based awards.
 Base salary is intended to constitute a modest percentage of total compensation.
 The annual incentive compensation plan is designed to pay substantial compensation for superior performance.
 Stock-based awards have historically accounted for a significant portion of each Named Executive's total compensation.
-In 2018, the Company awarded both performance stock units and restricted stock to each of its Named Executives based on each individual's level of responsibility and performance and to help align management's future interests with that of the Company's stockholders.
-No stock options were granted to a Named Executive in 2018.
+In 2020, the Company awarded both performance stock units and restricted stock to each of its Named Executives based on each individual's level of responsibility and performance and to help align management's future interests with that of the Company's stockholders.
 The Company believes that its compensation practices align executive compensation with financial performance and, as such, executive compensation arrangements are generally aligned with the Company's variable cost business model.